code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/translate/hourofcode.md

 ---

 # Translating the Hour of Code
 The majority of our translations are done through CrowdIn, a localization management platform.
 It is free to join and any volunteer can immediately contribute to the project by providing translations.
+There are currently three projects open for translations:

+* [Code.org Project](https://crowdin.com/project/codeorg) - For the Code.org site and all Code Studio tutorials.
+Learn more [here](https://code.org/translate/tutorials).
+* [Hour of Code Project](https://crowdin.com/project/hour-of-code) - For the HourofCode.com site.
+Learn more below.
+* [Curriculum Project](https://crowdin.com/project/lesson-plans) - For teacher lesson plans that accompany our courses.
+Learn more [here](https://code.org/translate/curriculum).

-There are currently three projects, the [Code.org Project](https://crowdin.com/project/codeorg), [Hour of Code Project](https://crowdin.com/project/hour-of-code), and [Curriculum Project](https://crowdin.com/project/lesson-plans).
-Please complete translations for these projects in that order of priority.
+Please complete translations for these projects in the above order of priority.
 If you have completed translations (at least 75% of the project is complete) and do not see your language in the drop down menu, please send a report to translations@code.org.

 ## What do I translate first?
 1. hourofcode.com homepage